AFFF Foam Cancer 101: Everything You Need to Know (2025)

 For many years, aqueous film-forming foam (AFFF) was a breakthrough firefighting tool, especially in industrial and military settings.
 However, recent studies raised concerns about the potential health risks associated with AFFF, which contains numerous “forever chemicals.”

 AFFF foam cancer is one of the most concerning side effects you could face.
 In the following guide, you’ll learn the fundamentals of AFFF-related cancer.
-We explore the common types of cancer arising from AFFF exposure and potential resources available for victims of those cancers.
+We explore the common types of cancer arising from AFFF exposure and potential resources available, such as VA benefits, for victims of those cancers.

 Free AFFF Lawsuit Case Review